 The main objective of any data link system is to reduce the pilot workload.
 Today’s ACARS communication systems are very sophisticated and automatically gather and report information to the pilots.
 Some of the most common applications for the ACARS DataLink are:

-L2 has integrated the latest ACARS DataLink technologies by installing and providing Engineering Support for the latest systems offered by Rockwell Collins, Honeywell, and for our own FAA STC/PMA Kit.
+L2 has integrated the latest ACARS DataLink technologies by installing and providing Engineering Support for the latest systems offered by Collins Aerospace, Honeywell, and for our own FAA STC/PMA Kit.
 For those aircraft owners and operators who are interested in integrating the newest ACARS options, L2 can provide the following FAA STC/PMA Kits and solutions for the following aircraft types: